Tommy's PregnancyHub

 You should always take folic acid supplements in pregnancy, even if you do not have folate deficiency anaemia.

-Folic acid and vitamin D supplements are the only supplements you need to take during pregnancy, unless your GP, midwife or doctor has prescribed anything else.
+Some people need to take a higher dose of folic acid if there is an increased risk of neural tube defects in their developing baby.
+Folic acid and vitamin D supplements are the only supplements you need to take during pregnancy unless your GP, midwife or doctor has prescribed something else.

 After you have the baby

-If you had anaemia during pregnancy talk to your midwife, doctor or health visitor about how this will be treated after you have your baby.
+Talk to your midwife, doctor or health visitor about how anaemia will be treated after you have your baby.

-You may need to carry on taking vitamin supplements or having injections.
+You may need to carry on taking supplements or having injections.
+In some cases your doctor may recommend having a blood transfusion to boost your red blood cells.

 Anaemia and breastfeeding